Thermal Tensor Network Simulations of Lattice Fermions with Fixed Filling: Application: Square-lattice Hubbard model

 For a strongly correlated system like doped Hubbard model, the finite bond dimension $D$ becomes a major bottleneck in evaluating $C_N$.
 This limitation is further exacerbated when using the tangent-space expression Eq.~\eqref{Eq:C_N}, as the associated energy fluctuations involve long-range correlations that are challenging to capture accurately within MPO representation.
 Therefore, we first apply spline interpolation to the $S-\ln T$ curve and then evaluate $C_N = (\partial S/\partial \ln T)_{\expval{N}}$ using a centered finite difference, with results shown in Fig.~\ref{Fig:Benchmark_Hubbard}(c).
+The specific heat exhibits a three-peak structure, with peak positions corresponding to different temperature scales, which will be discussed in Sec.~\ref{Sec:TemperatureScales}.